-- 2 tablespoons avocado oil (or other high-heat cooking oil like olive oil, coconut, or peanut oil)
+- 2 tbsp avocado oil (or other high-heat cooking oil like olive oil, coconut, or peanut oil)

 - 4 inches fresh ginger, peeled and grated

 - 6 cloves garlic, finely minced

 - 4 thai chiles, aka "bird's eye chiles" (manage the heat by leaving whole, if you like hot, slice thinly and add, seeds and all; I did 2 sliced, 2 whole and it was plenty hot for me!)

-- 1" thick bundle of cilantro stems, leaves roughly chopped
+- 1 inch-thick bundle of cilantro stems, leaves roughly chopped

 - optional: bean sprouts